silentstranger5/blog/content/posts/json/json-parser.md

 If we process this string with a scanner, here is what we get:

 ```
-['{', "key", '[', 3, ',', 14, ',', ... ]
+['{', "key", ':', '[', 3, ',', 14, ',', ... ]
 ```

 It does not matter how many spaces (if any) are between tokens.
-The scanner will discard all newline characters and only leave tokens.
+The scanner will discard all whitespace characters and only leave tokens.

 As always, create a new directory and a new source file inside it.
 Include all necessary headers: